spacetelescope/jdaviz/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Are tests added/updated as required?
 If so, do they follow the [STScI Style Guides](https://github.com/spacetelescope/style-guides)?
 - [ ] Are docs added/updated as required?
 If so, do they follow the [STScI Style Guides](https://github.com/spacetelescope/style-guides)?
 - [ ] Did the CI pass?
 If not, are the failures related?
-- [ ] Is a change log needed?
-If yes, is it added to `CHANGES.rst`?
-If you want to avoid conflict, you can wait till PR is close to merge before adding it.
 - [ ] Is a milestone set?
 - [ ] After merge, any internal documentations need updating (e.g., JIRA, Innerspace)?